ericnewton/many-lives/README.md

 and Kotlin versions for basic structures shows how much extra is required for a simple data type in Java.

-InteliJ did suggest a simpler stream for counting neighbors, and I'm going to go back and see if there are other languages that consume a stream/iterator/etc with a count function that takes a predicate.
+IntelliJ did suggest a simpler stream for counting neighbors, and I'm going to go back and see if there are other languages that consume a stream/iterator/etc with a count function that takes a predicate.
-That was a good suggestion, and a good mark for InteliJ.
+That was a good suggestion, and a good mark for IntelliJ.

 ### Zig